-New research finds that’ cat-specific’ music, which speaks to the preferred tempo and vocal range of the felines, is best served to reduce stress levels of the animals.
+New research finds that’ cat-specific’ music, which speaks to the preferred tempo and vocal range of the felines, is best served to reduce stress levels in the animals.

 Music benefits the health of humans in many different ways.
 Reducing pain, anxiety and decreasing stress levels are just a few of the ways music is good for us.

 Brain studies have even shown that music can help treat brain seizures after a stroke and help recovery.
 Music can help keep the memory of a person intact, too.

 But does music benefit animal health in the same way that humans do?
 In recent years, more and more research has focused on this, especially the stress-reducing effects of music on dogs.

 Now, new research—which appears in the Feline Medicine and Surgery Journal—focuses on the stress-lowering effects of music in cats.

 But the new paper is not just inquiring about any kind of music — instead, building on previous studies, the authors of the new paper evaluated the effect of cat-specific musical sounds on the stress levels of the felines.